 (I hope you follow me so far.)

 Now, let’s introduce another concept called the 50% Rule-of-Thumb.
 This concept says that 50% of your gross revenue will get consumed by operating overhead, such as taxes, insurance, utilities, management, maintenance, repairs, vacancies, turnover costs, pest control, administration, etc. This is a generalized rule, intended for a back-of-the-envelope calculation.

-You won’t literally pay 50% every year; you’ll enjoy years in which your repair bills are $0.
+You won’t literally pay 50% every calendar year; you’ll enjoy years in which your repair bills are $0.
 But you’ll also experience years in which you spend $50,000 replacing the roof, windows, gutters, siding, appliances, deck and flooring.
 As a long-term annualized average, the 50% rule-of-thumb is the typical standard among investors.

 - If a property grosses 12 percent of its value per year,